calvpang/MEWS/README.md

 ---
 ## High-Level Project Summary
-Systems that can provide emergency alerts on Earth have been converging from regional detection sites, into larger systems that can be accessed on a country and global scale.
-However, this has been a slow process, as even within a country, the sensors used between regions and the way the data is collected varies.
-As humanity begins to create a base on the moon, which will then be used to expand to other planets, a single, consistent database for storing and using moon data will be essential for timely and safe building of structures and also for creating emergency warning systems for people working on the moon.
-Our project aims to develop this database and demonstrate its utility.
+Earth has created systems for earthquake emergency alerts but is limited by the varying data formats and lack of a central database.
+As humanity begins to create a base on the Moon, which will then be used to expand to other planets, a single, consistent database for storing and using moonquake data will be essential for the timely and safe building of structures, and for creating emergency warning systems for people and assets on the Moon.
+Our project aims to develop this centralized database to effectively and correctly map moonquake data, and demonstrate how the data can be visualised for outreach and advanced analysis to support our exploration and establishment on the Moon.

 ## Detailed Project Description
+### WHAT DOES OUR PROJECT DO?

-Our project consists of three main components:
+Our [project](https://github.com/calvpang/MEWS) consists of three main components:

-- Database for the storage and dissemination of moonquake data;
+1. A centralized and standardized database for the storage and dissemination of moonquake data;
-- A [visualisation tool](https://calvpang.github.io/MEWS_Site/posts/2022-10-02-MEWS/) to demonstrate the utility of the data as it would be used in one of our apps; and
+2. A [visualisation tool](https://calvpang.github.io/MEWS_Site/posts/2022-10-02-MEWS/) of the 3D moonquake map that we developed to demonstrate the utility of the data as it would be used in one of our apps; and
-- The [Moonquake Emergency Warning System](https://flatmoonsociety.my.canva.site/) (MEWS), a three tiered product that provides targeted information to educators, analysts, and remote operators.
+3. The [Moonquake Emergency Warning System (MEWS)](https://flatmoonsociety.my.canva.site/), the application of our3D moonquake mapping solution in the form of a three-tiered product that provides targeted information to educators, analysts, and remote operators.

-The MEWS database is designed to be a single point of contact for all Moon related environmental data, starting with historical moonquakes as recorded by the NASA Apollo missions from 1969-1977, and with the capacity to ingest data from new sensors as they are deployed on the Moon.
-The MEWS database will be public for anyone that wants to contribute or download data.
-Additionally we will offer [three apps](https://flatmoonsociety.my.canva.site/) which are built on top of the database:
+**MEWS Database**: The MEWS database is designed to be a single point of contact for all moonquake-related data.
+Historical moonquakes as recorded by the NASA Apollo missions from 1969-1977 has already been integrated into the MEWS database, and the framework is now set to ingest data from new sensors as they are deployed on the Moon.
+The MEWS database will be public and open-source for anyone that wants to contribute or download moonquake data.

+**3D Moonquake Map**: Moonquake locations are plotted onto a 3D moon surface, and we incorporated elevation mapping of the moon so users can visualize terrain height alongside quake occurrences.
+We added filters to the visualization to allow users to cycle through the different types of events (deep moonquakes, shallow moonquakes, meteorites, artificial impacts such as the impact from the crafts during moon landings).

+**MEWS Apps**: As part of our 3D moonquake mapping solution, we will offer [three apps](https://flatmoonsociety.my.canva.site/) which are built on top of the MEWS database:

-- MEWS Education Edition for Everyone (eMEWS) to learn more about the moon and explore in a free, open-source platform.
+- MEWS Education Edition for Everyone (eMEWS) to learn more about the Moon and explore in a free, open-source platform;
-- MEWS Analytics Platform Edition (MEWS APES) for moon site planners, engineers, SMEs, consultants, space start-ups, risk assessors, and remote operators.
+- MEWS Analytics Platform Edition (MEWS APE) for moon site planners, engineers, SMEs, consultants, space start-ups, risk assessors, and remote operators; and
 - MEWS Enterprise Edition (MEWSE) for real-time quake and environmental monitoring on the Moon at an enterprise level.

+To learn more about the MEWS mapping and app solutions, view our website [here](https://flatmoonsociety.my.canva.site/)

+### SOLUTION PROCESS, CODING LANGUAGES, TOOLS AND RESOURCES FOR OUR PROJECT

+**Data preparation**: We used python to load the data and translate the different formats into one common table.
+The process of data engineering, consolidating disparate sources of data with inconsistent formats and missing values, data wrangling to clean and transform the data was a challenge and consumed a hefty portion of our allocated time.

-We used python to load the data and translate the different formats into one common table.
-We use the plotly library to visualise a height map of the Moon and to overlay it with the different types of events.
+**3D moonquake map build**: We use the plotly library to visualise a height map of the Moon and to overlay it with the moonquake locations as well as the different types of events.

+**MEWS app designs**: We created design mock-ups of our three MEWS apps that will appeal to the three distinct target audience groups (education, analysts and remote monitoring), and created a marketing website to showcase these solutions.

-During the hackathon, we made use the following tools:
+**Resources and tools**: During the hackathon, we made use the following tools:
 - GitHub to host our software and serve the interactive Moon app;
 - Quarto to publish our interactive Moon app;
-- Canva to build and host our sales site, and to create all our animations;
+- Canva to build and host our marketing website, and to create all our design collateral and animations;
-- Final Cut Pro to record, combine, and edit our 30s pitch video;
-- Google Docs for collaborative editing and planning;
+- Google Docs for project management, content development, collaborative editing and planning;
 - Python for the data processing and visualisation;
+- Slack for communication and planning;
 - OBS Studio to screen capture our interactive content;
-- Slack for communication and planning;
+- Final Cut Pro to record, combine, and edit our 30s pitch video;
 - YouTube to host our pitch video.

 ## Space Agency Data